 A: The TLIF is a three-year £75 million fund to support high quality professional development for teachers and school leaders in areas of the country that need it most.
 The bidding round for the first tranche of funding will be announced shortly.
-Further details on how to register your interest or sign up for an information event can be found here.
+Further details on how to register your interest or sign up for an information event can be found <a href="https://example.com/here-needed-to-support high quality professional development for teachers and school leaders in areas of the country that need it most.